-- A. If required by contract for sample inspection, test equipment shall be maintained under an effective calibration program.
-The distributor shall have procedures which provide for appropriate storage, usage, and calibration traceable to the National Institute of Standards and Technology for all measuring and test equipment (when applicable). - B. The distributor shall have procedures to prevent tools/equipment which are past due calibration from being used.
+- A. If used by the distributor for inspection, then test and measuring equipment shall be maintained under an effective calibration program.
+The distributor shall have procedures which provide for appropriate storage, usage, and calibration traceable to an international or national measurement standard for all measuring and test equipment (when applicable). - B. The distributor shall have procedures to prevent tools/equipment which are past due calibration from being used.
 Each unit in the calibration program shall be traceable to the standard against which it was calibrated.
 Current documentation of calibration status shall be maintained.